CLizardi/data_visualization_pymaceuticals/README.md

-# Data Vsualization for Pymaceuticals, INC
+# Data Visualization for Pymaceuticals, INC

 This code is analyzing some data about mice.
 It's using a program called Pandas to read in information from two different files and combine them into one big set of data.
 It's looking at a specific drug called "Capomulin" and grouping the data by a specific number called "Mouse ID."
 The code is figuring out the average weight of the mice and the average size of their tumors, and then making a graph to show these numbers.
 It's also calculating how related the weight and tumor size are and drawing a line on the graph to show that relationship.
 Finally, it's showing the graph with some extra information on it.